- Diabetes Research

 "In most cases, the diet is too high in salt and saturated fat, and too low in dietary fiber and unsaturated fat," a press release on the study stated.
 "Furthermore, many don't have a sufficient intake of vitamin D."

 Participants in the study kept food diaries and were assessed for how well they adhered to a proper nutrient balance in their meals.
 Results showed that more than 80 percent of the participants ate too much saturated fat, not enough polyunsaturated fats, and minimal amounts of fiber.
 Alcohol consumption was also too high, given the participants' health, and 65 percent of the patients consumed too much salt.

-The researchers noted that poor nutrition only makes metabolic syndrome worse - and it increases risk for diabetes.
+The researchers noted that poor nutrition only makes metabolic syndrome worse – and it increases risk for type 2 diabetes.
 Yet changes in diet for the better can reverse these same health problems.

 "The study also included a six-month dietary intervention which established that the recommended diet consisting of Nordic ingredients improved serum lipid profile and, consequently, reduced the risk of coronary artery disease," the statement concluded.
 "The healthy Nordic diet also decreased the inflammation factor levels associated with metabolic syndrome."